Hailing from Singapore, Shawn has been a financial adviser for 5 years. He is also an avid investor all the while, learning from his clients

 A Recommended Read for Investors

-I highly recommend to anyone who wants to save, whether actively or passively.
+I highly recommend The Intelligent Investor to anyone who wants to save, whether actively or passively.
 This classic text is annotated to update Graham's timeless wisdom for today's market conditions.
-The Intelligent Investor

 The greatest investment advisor of the twentieth century, Benjamin Graham, taught and inspired people worldwide.
 Graham's philosophy of "value investing"—which shields investors from substantial error and teaches them to develop long-term strategies—has made The Intelligent Investor the stock market bible ever since its original publication in 1949.